Gloria Duffy: DoD and Dismantling WMD in the former Soviet Union

-Duffy served as deputy assistant secretary of defense, Special Coordinator for Cooperative Threat Reduction, and secretary of defense representative and deputy head to the safety, security and dismantlement talks, under Defense Secretaries Les Aspin and William Perry and Assistant Secretary Ashton Carter, in the Clinton Administration.
+Duffy was deputy assistant secretary of defense, Special Coordinator for Cooperative Threat Reduction, and secretary of defense representative and deputy head to the safety, security and dismantlement talks, under Defense Secretaries Les Aspin and William Perry and Assistant Secretary Ashton Carter, in the Clinton Administration.
 Washington Post columnist Al Kamen joked in his In The Loop column that she had the longest title of any Clinton Administration appointee.
 She was responsible for negotiating the dismantlement and destruction of weapons of mass destruction in Russia, Ukraine, Belarus and Kazakhstan.
 With Ambassador James Goodby and other colleagues, she completed over fifty agreements with these countries for dismantling and disposing of their weapons of mass destruction, managing a $400 million annual budget.
 She received the Secretary of Defense Award for Outstanding Public Service in 1995.
 In May 2016, the 25th anniversary of the Nunn-Lugar legislation, Secretary of Defense Ash Carter presented Duffy and four other individuals with inaugural Nunn-Lugar Trailblazer Awards, at a ceremony at the Pentagon.
-In December of 2016, also marking the 25th anniversary of the Nunn-Lugar legislation, Duffy and her colleagues Amb.
+In December 2016, also marking the 25th anniversary of the Nunn-Lugar legislation, Duffy and her colleagues Amb.
 James Goodby, General Roland LaJoie and others, reflected on the history of the Cooperative Threat Reduction Program, at a panel in the Russell Senate Office Building.